 Parameters such as the initial conditions for devices are entered in a format called parameter assignments.
-The format is
+The format is rameter,

-'''

 KEYWORD=value

-'''

-KEYWORD is the corresponding keyword representing the descriptive name of the parameter, = is the equal sign $('=')$, and value is the value assigned to the parameter.
+KEYWORD is the corresponding keyword representing the descriptive name of the pavalue is the value assigned to the parameter.

+= is the equal sign ('='), and